Treatment with TAGRISSO should be initiated by a physician experienced in the use of anticancer therapies.

 Special populations: No dosage adjustment is required due to patient age, body weight, gender, ethnicity and smoking status (see Pharmacology: Pharmacokinetics under Actions).

 Hepatic impairment: Based on clinical studies, no dose adjustments are necessary in patients with mild hepatic impairment (Child Pugh A) or moderate hepatic impairment (Child Pugh B).
-Similarly, based on population pharmacokinetic (PK) analysis, no dose adjustment is recommended in patients with mild hepatic impairment (total bilirubin ≤ ULN and AST >ULN or total bilirubin between 1.0 to 1.5x ULN and any AST) or moderate hepatic impairment (total bilirubin between 1.5 to 3 times ULN and any AST).
-The appropriate dose of TAGRISSO has not been established in patients with severe hepatic impairment (see Pharmacology: Pharmacokinetics under Actions).
+Similarly, based on population pharmacokinetic (PK) analysis, no dose adjustment is recommended in patients with mild hepatic impairment (total bilirubin ≤upper limit of normal (ULN) and aspartate aminotransferase (AST) >ULN or total bilirubin >1.0 to 1.5x ULN and any AST) or moderate hepatic impairment (total bilirubin between 1.5 to 3 times ULN and any AST) but caution should be used when administering TAGRISSO to these patients.
+The safety and efficacy of this medicinal product has not been established in patients with severe hepatic impairment.
+Until additional data become available, use in patients with severe hepatic impairment is not recommended (see Pharmacology: Pharmacokinetics under Actions).

 Renal impairment: Based on clinical studies and population PK analysis, no dose adjustments are necessary in patients with mild, moderate, or severe renal impairment.
-Limited data are available in patients with severe renal impairment.
-The safety and efficacy of this medicinal product has not been established in patients with end-stage renal disease [creatinine clearance (CLcr) <15 mL/min, calculated by the Cockcroft and Gault equation], or on dialysis.
-Caution should be exercised when treating patients with severe and end stage renal impairment (see Pharmacology: Pharmacokinetics under Actions).
+The safety and efficacy of this medicinal product has not been established in patients with end-stage renal disease [Creatinine clearance (CLcr) less than 15 mL/min, calculated by the Cockcroft and Gault equation], or on dialysis.
+Caution should be exercised when treating patients with severe and end-stage renal impairment (see Pharmacology: Pharmacokinetics under Actions).

 Paediatric population: The safety and efficacy of TAGRISSO in children or adolescents aged less than 18 years have not been established.
 No data are available.